 COVID-19 is spreading within communities across Virginia and across the United States.
 Because travel increases your chances of getting infected and spreading COVID-19, staying home is the best way to protect yourself and others from getting sick.
 VDH advises all Virginians to stay home as much as possible, especially if your trip is not essential or if you are at higher risk of serious illness.
 Do not travel if you are sick and do not travel with someone else who is sick.
 Do your part to stop the spread by taking everyday steps to keep yourself and others safe and healthy.
 Keep at least 6 feet apart between yourself and others.
-Wear a cloth face covering in public places.
+Wear a mask in public places.
 Wash your hands often, stay home if you are sick, and disinfect high-touch surfaces.
 These all are very important ways to help prevent the spread of COVID-19.
 Check out VDH's Prevention Tips to learn more.

-Virginia currently does not have any quarantine requirements upon arrival from travel within the US.
-You should check with the state or local health department where you are, along your route, and where you will be visiting to get the most up to date information, in case there are new travel restrictions, stay-at-home orders or quarantine requirements upon arrival, or even state border closures.
+All travelers should check with the state, tribal, or local health department where you are, along your route, and where you will be visiting to get the most up to date information, in case there are travel restrictions, stay-at-home orders or quarantine requirements upon arrival, state border closures, or other requirements.
 Plan to keep checking for updates as you travel.
 Regardless of the travel destination, it is essential to maintain at least 6 feet distance from others, wear a mask, and wash hands frequently with soap and water.

 If you start to feel sick, isolate yourself at home.
 The most common signs or symptoms are fever, cough, and shortness of breath.
 Other common symptoms include chills, muscle pain, sore throat, or new loss of taste or smell.
 Not everyone with COVID-19 will have all symptoms and fever might not be present.
 If you have symptoms and want to be tested, please contact your healthcare provider.
 Your provider may collect samples to test you or help you to find sampling sites in your area.
 Learn more about what to do if you feel sick.